echotango = sound & movement

 I’ve edited a social justice magazine ‘Greenpepper‘ in Amsterdam, participated in the People’s Global Action 3rd International Conference and ‘People’s Caravan’ from Bolivia to Colombia, was part of setting up a community arts space, Irene Warehouse, volunteered as a projectionist at the Coober Pedy Drive In, been part of organising activist media events, worked on blockades, actions and protests and had a stint as the NT Triple J Arts Reporter.

 I’ve been on the board of a range of media, arts and political organisations including Arid Lands Environment Centre, Engage Media and RedHOT Arts.
-I’ve worked as an adviser to Senator Bob Brown, former leader of the Australian Greens and at the camel races in Alice Springs I was crowned Miss Camel Cup 2008.
+I’ve worked as an adviser to Senator Bob Brown, former leader of the Australian Greens and at the camel races in Alice Springs I was crowned Miss Camel Cup in 2008.

 In 2009 I was awarded the Australia Council for the Arts Kirk Robson Award and was selected as one of twenty International Youth Foundation YouthActionNet fellows.
 In 2010 I undertook an Australia Council residency at Cité Internationale des Arts in Paris, looking at organisational cultures and structures.
 In 2011 I received the Screen Territory Bob Plasto Fellowship and in 2012 I was awarded a Churchill Fellowship to look at social change documentary impact and outreach campaigns.
-In 2015 I was selected as a Screen Producer’s Australia “Ones to Watch” and with our team, won the Kickstart pitch for How to Make Trouble.
+In 2015 I was selected as a Screen Producer’s Australia “Ones to Watch” and with our team, won the Kickstart pitch for How to Make Trouble and Influence People.
 I was recently awarded a 2016 Sidney Myer Creative Fellowship.

 I am passionate about justice, solidarity and big desert skies.